Kolyn090/ice-Queb/README.md

 Notice that the tests in Ice-Queb only function expectly using this approach.
 This is because this GitHub repository contains all required env variables.
 If you downloaded a zip folder, these variables will not be included and as in result over half of the test cases will fail.

+### Option 2: Using Web

+Go to this base URL: [https://api.icequeb.site](https://api.icequeb.site)

+Check out the [API documentation](#api-documentation) to learn how to send a request to this API server deployed on EC2.

 # Configurations

 ## React Native Expo